syahiramzar/mybloodindex_project/README.md

 7. Access Airflow through browser the using url: <ec2-public-ipv4-dns>:8080

 8. In the Airflow UI, enable the `myblood_project` DAG.
 The pipeline will run on the schedule defined in the DAG.
 For this project, set to 10:00AM everyday.

+9. For everytime the EC2 stops or reboots, repeat 9.